-With their deep tap roots, the Sunflowers are a fantastic break crop from our usual arable rotation.
+With their deep tap roots, the Sunflowers are a fantastic break crop from our usual grass and arable rotation.
 Their roots aerate the soil whilst also creating a nutrient rich base for our future crops, which ensures our next crop thrives.

 How To Visit

 If you are planning to visit us, please note that the Sunflower Meadow is only accessible via our farm yard.
 See below for opening days and prices.

 Friday 27th.
 10am - 5pm

 Saturday 28th .
 10am - 5pm

 To be paid on arrival

 Car Park & Entry - £5 per vehicle

 Entry - £2 per person